djondavid/game-of-life/README.md

 # game-of-life
-Team project to create Conway's "Game of Life"
+Team side project to create Conway's "Game of Life"